AlonCang/Local/DarkestDark/Daily Report.md

 Teusday 05/05/2020:
 ------------------------
 1. It was my anniversary with yaarit.
-Chose tofocus myself on that.
+Chose to focus myself on that.

 Monday 04/05/2020:
 ------------------------